premrajaselva/whatsupdevelopement/README.md

-# whatsupdevelopement
+# whatsup
-this repository use to develope whatsup
+this repository use to develope whatsup for message